cbmullen/discord-bots/README.md

-# Cloudflare worker example app
+# Vercel worker example app

 ## To update discord application with new module, registration is now done on a modular basis <sandbox | production | legacy>